Structure before construction.

 - Equipment basics: circulation, filtration, heating, automation, and key settings.

-- Water care expectations: testing, balancing, what is “normal,” and what is not.
+- Water care expectations: testing, balancing, what is normal, and what is not.

 - Where to find support: service request path, store support, and recommended ownership habits.

-Ongoing Service & Maintenance
+Ongoing Service and Maintenance

 - Openings and closings performed professionally so seasons start and end clean.